nextensio/docs/content/en/Architecture/policyattr/_index.md

 }
 ```

-In option 2, what we are saying in the policy is to go through both (or any number of) hosts to first select
+In option 2, what we are saying in the policy is to go through both (or any number of) Apps to first select
-the correct host (service being accessed), and then for the selected host, go through all the route tags
+the correct App (service being accessed), and then for the selected App, go through all the route tags
-for the host to match attribute "employmentMatch" with the user's attribute "employment".
+for the App to match attribute "employmentMatch" with the user's attribute "employment".
 So if a full time user accesses appx.awesomecustomer.com and matches tag "aws", nextensio will send the
 user's traffic over to whichever connector advertises aws.appx.awesomecustomer.com

-TODO ASHWIN: Thinking about this, now I am convinced that the host attributes are very specific
-to an appGroup.
-Different appGroups will have different set of host attributes, so enforcing that
-every host have all the host attrs defined in the attribute editor wont fly I think - anyways
-thats for the future, just thinking aloud thats all

 ### Attribute Editor

-From the above discussion, we now know that all three entities - users, appGroups and Hosts have
+From the above discussion, we now know that all three entities - users, appGroups and Apps have
 "attributes", and those attributes have "values".
 The attributes we discussed in the above
 examples are listed below collected together

-* user: team, userRole, osType, osVersion, employment
+* user: team, userRole, _osType, _osVersion, employment
 * AppGroup: allowTeam, roleAllowed
-* host: employmentMatch
+* App: employmentMatch

-In addition, as we discussed, host has this additional entity called a "tag" to identify and differentiate
+In addition, as we discussed, App has this additional entity called a "tag" to identify and differentiate
-multiple instances of the same host/service running in different places/different versions/alpha-beta etc..
+multiple instances of the same application running in different places/different versions/alpha-beta etc..

 The values we saw for the attributes are mostly strings and numbers, again listing them down together from
 all the examples

-* user: team, employment, userRole, osType: value string, osVersion: value number
+* user: team, employment, userRole, _osType: value string, _osVersion: value number
 * AppGroup: allowTeam, roleAllowed: value string (can also be array of strings to allow multiple teams, for eg.)
-* host: employmentMatch: value string (can also be an array of strings for multiple values)
+* App: employmentMatch: value string (can also be an array of strings for multiple values)

-In addition, the "tag" for a host is always a string.
+In addition, the "tag" for an App is always a string.

 So the attribute editor is one single place where we define / lay down the attributes that will be
-used for users, AppGroups and hosts and what type of value these attributes will contain - they can
+used for users, AppGroups and Apps and what type of value these attributes will contain - they can
-contain single value strings, numbers, booleans or multi value (arrays) of strings, numbers or booleans.
+contain single value strings, numbers, booleans or multi value (arrays) of strings, or numbers.
 The value type of any attribute needs to be consistent across all records wherever it is used.
 For eg., the value type of a user attribute needs to be the same for all users.
 An attribute cannot
 have a string value for one user and a number value for another.
 The attribute editor helps ensure this